Origins of lead acid battery

-This comes as a surprise to some who think that li-ion is the highest selling technology.
-This is true but only in value, not in capacity.
-Because of its higher cost per kWh, li-ion batteries have a higher sales value and bigger revenue than lead acid.
+This comes as a surprise to some who think that li-ion is the highest-selling technology.
+This is true but only in value, not in, capacity.
+Because of its higher cost per kWh, Lithium-ion battery has a higher sales value and bigger revenue than lead acid battery.
 However, this is one of the reasons that the lead acid battery (LAB) has endured so long in a highly competitive and changing commercial environment.

 It was not until 1859 that a Frenchman, Gustav Planté, invented the world’s first rechargeable electrochemical cell.
 This was a spirally wound double sheet of lead separated by a rubber strip, immersed in a sulphuric acid electrolyte and contained in a glass jar Fig. 4.